schmittcp/systematic_review_eval/README.md

 The code looks for all annotation files in the gold directory.
 It then looks for annotations files with the same names in the guess directory.
-For each match, the code compares the two annotations assuming the gold annotation represents the annotations.
-For each pair of files, the code compares mentions and groups independently.
+For each match, the code compares the two annotation files assuming the gold annotation represents the correct annotations.
+The code outputs results for all annotation types and for each annotation type (e.g., results are provided for 'species', 'sex').

 ### Mention annotations: